-- Ensure that the leveling jacks on the bottom of the rack are extended to the floor so that the full weight of the rack rests on them. - In single rack installations, stabilizers should be attached to the rack.
-In multiple rack installations, the racks should be coupled together. - Always make sure the rack is stable before extending a server or other component from the rack. - You should extend only one server or component at a time extending two or more simultaneously may cause the rack to become unstable.
+- Ensure that the leveling jacks on the bottom of the rack are fully extended to the floor with the full weight of the rack resting on them. - In single rack installation, stabilizers should be attached to the rack.
+In multiple rack installations, the racks should be coupled together. - Always make sure the rack is stable before extending a component from the rack. - You should extend only one component at a time-extending two or more simultaneously may cause the rack to become unstable. - Do not use a two-post "telco" type rack for 2U or larger servers.